webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 };
 ```

-These answers aren't well known on their own for us, so let's go ahead and create our config.
+Let's go ahead and create our config.

 ## Some more configs